malavhmehta/2381c_tower_takeover/README.md

 The **encoder values** of the goofy arm were recorded at the specific heights designated for the small medium towers.
 The goofy arm is then moved until it reaches the prescribed encoder value.

 >Due to the extreme weight of the goofy arm, the motors need to be running at a speed of 5rpm in order to keep  it still.
-Built-in functions, such as `brake_mode` are unable to balance the weight of the arm, so an opposing form is required.
+Built-in functions, such as `brake_mode` are unable to balance the weight of the arm, so an opposing force is required.

 ## Contributing